 How do I open a Chase Savings account?

 Open a Chase Savings by visiting a branch or by applying online.
 Here’s how to apply online:

-- Visit the Chase site and click Open an account.
+- From Chase’s website, click Open an account.

 - Click Open an account under Chase Savings.

 - Fill in your personal information including your name, address and Social Security number, then click Next.

 - Once your application is complete, make an optional deposit, then click Submit.